 Send snapshots of the usage of services in place of email.

-“If I’m trying to ship a few one-off pictures to clients at the same time as on the cross, I either use Google Drive or WeTransfer.
-Both are free, and you can ship fairly massive documents without clogging up a person’s electronic mail.
+“If I’m trying to ship a few one-off pictures to clients simultaneously on the cross, I use Google Drive or WeTransfer.
+Both are free; you can ship massive documents without clogging up a person’s electronic mail.
 However, if I’m turning in a larger set of images from an event, I use Pixieset.
 Pixieset delivers snapshots in a smooth, Pinterest-like aesthetic that works for my emblem, gives batch and individual download functionality for each high- and coffee-resolution, and may ship automated reminders.
-It’s a totally easy-to-use solution for visually orientated small companies.” — Jocelyn Voo, wedding ceremony photographer at Everly Studios
+It’s an easy-to-use solution for visually orientated small companies,” said Jocelyn Voo, wedding ceremony photographer at Everly Studios.